syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/layouts.md

 ### Defining group icon

-You can make use of the [groupIconCss](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonGroupModel/#groupiconcss) property to define the CSS class for the icons to be listed in the group overflow button.
-The overflow popup will appear on resizing the ribbon.
+The [groupIconCss](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonGroupModel/#groupiconcss) property is used to customize the icons in the group overflow button.
+When the ribbon's size is adjusted, the group popup will appear.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}